 Stability

-A heavy tripod does not always mean that it is stable.
+A heavy tripod is not always a stable tripod.
 There are plenty of tripod systems out there that are heavy and durable, yet lack the much-needed stability when used in various weather conditions.
 When a tripod is fully set up, it has to withstand not only wind but also occasional bumps and knocks that might happen in the field.
 You always need to make sure that your camera and lens balance on a tripod rather than lean towards one direction, because you might end up damaging your equipment if the head is not fully tightened or if the front outweighs the back and everything falls on the ground.

 Which Tripod Should you Buy?